Most musicians can keep live-streaming on Facebook

 Facebook Live is not intended to be a tool for passive listening.

 It’s a social platform and they want Soundcloud promotion real to keep it social.

 This does NOT impact you going live to play music to your fans.
 Facebook has been launching new tools (like Facebook Stars) to make the experience of live-streaming concerts even more beneficial to artists (your fans can tip you during a live stream).
 They’ve also made some great improvements to the comment section during a live stream that make it more fun and interactive for your fans/viewers.

 What about copyrighted content on Facebook Live?

-With all that said, Facebook’s copyright system doesn’t work the same way as YouTube’s Content ID system, and that’s where more confusion has been happening when artists discuss Facebook’s rules.
+With all that said, Facebook’s copyright system doesn’t work the same way as SoundCloud’s Content ID system, and that’s where more confusion has been happening when artists discuss Facebook’s rules.
 If you have a livestream and you use recorded music you don’t have rights to, your stream may get pulled from Facebook.